lynnhubbz/Astrocosmos/README.md

 > WIP

+## Legal

+The name **Astrocosmos** refers exclusively to the non-commercial worldbuilding universe created by William.

+Use of this name outside the context of this project requires written consent.
+Please respect its identity as a narrative and collaborative domain.
+More information at [LEGAL.md](./LEGAL.md) file

 ## License

 Astrocosmos uses a dual-license model to distinguish between technical assets and creative contents.
 This ensures open development while protecting narrative integrity.